 What Causes Eczema?

 Eczema is caused by the immune system’s over-sensitive reaction to unidentifiable substances either foreign or regularly contacting the skin.
 These “triggering” events often lead to a chronic cycle of exacerbations and remissions in the affected areas.
 With each new exposure, the irritating or causative agent stimulates certain antibodies to cause an amplified release of inflammatory agents from immune system cells.
-These agents promote the formation small red bumps, itching, swelling, and flaking of the skin.
+These agents promote the formation of small red bumps, itching, swelling, and flaking of the skin.
 The end result is a chronic inflammation of the skin, as well as a perpetual migration of blood cells and immune system cells to the affected location.
 An eczema flare may also trigger other allergic-like reactions in individuals such as hay-fever, sinusitis and congestion.

 What Triggers Eczema?

 Certain factors may trigger an eczema response, especially in children.
 These include protein-containing foods such as eggs, milk, peanuts, soy products, fish, and wheat, as well as dust mites, airborne allergens, or microbial agents.
 Other exacerbating factors include skin dehydration, pregnancy, menstruation, cold climates, wool and other irritating clothing, and of especially great importance, emotional stress.
 Exposure to adverse climatic conditions may also trigger or worsen an eczema response.
-In all cases of eczema, rubbing and scratching are behaviors that worsen the condition by introducing secondary bacterial infections to the involved areas.
+In all cases of eczema, rubbing and scratching are behaviours that worsen the condition by introducing secondary bacterial infections to the involved areas.

 How Can My Eczema Be Treated?

 Although childhood eczema frequently subsides before adulthood, adult eczema often lasts years at a time and requires special management.
 Topical anti-itch lotions may be given to control excessive itching and rubbing.
 Topical steroid creams may help reduce inflammation.
 Topical anti-bacterial lotions or oral antibiotics may be given to decrease secondary bacterial infections.
 Laser treatments may also be used to treat small areas.
 The Exsys Excimer laser has been extremely successful in helping to improve small patches of eczema.
-This laser uses a carefully focused beam of narrow-band UVB light delivered through a sophisticated fiber optic device, and allows higher doses of narrow-band UVB light with minimal exposure of nearby, healthy skin.
+This laser uses a carefully focused beam of narrow-band UVB light delivered through a sophisticated fibre-optic device and allows higher doses of narrow-band UVB light with minimal exposure of nearby, healthy skin.
 Hydration using unscented moisturizing lotions is important in preventing dryness, and non-liquid soaps should be avoided.
 Finally, identification and reduction of emotional stress factors may help prevent unnecessary eczema flares.
 Eczema can be a difficult, frustrating condition.
 The natural human desire to scratch or rub an itchy rash just makes the condition worse, and treatments can be slow and are not always completely effective.

 Contact Irritant Dermatitis Before

-After several sessions with Exsys Excimer laser.
+After several sessions with Exsys Excimer laser